Rancidgift57/VeloxDB-Custom-In-Memory-Vector-Database-with-HNSW-Indexing/README.md

 neighbor first (distance ≈ 0), and delete correctly removes the vector from its actual shard.

-## 6. Follow-up fixes to the three remaining caveats

-These three were previously listed as "not fully solved, by design."
-They're each fundamental tradeoffs of their approach (per-node locking, sharded fan-out, sample-based quantization), so none of them is eliminated outright — but each had a concrete, addressable gap that's now fixed.
-Honest before/after:

 ### Hub-node lock hold time — shrunk, not eliminated
 Two concurrent inserts connecting to the same hub node still can't write to it *simultaneously* — that's inherent to having a lock at all.
 But